 Current climate adaptation policy is likely inadequate.
-In the face of increasing natural hazard risks, the United Nations Environment Programme estimates global adaptation spending will need to amount to \$160-340 billion annually by 2030 and \$315-565 billion annually by 2050 (United Nations Environment Programme, 2022).
-While recent efforts such as the Infrastructure Investment and Jobs Act of 2021, which appropriates tens of billions of dollars for climate adaptation investments in the US, make progress towards funding these needs, a wide gap remains.
+In the face of increasing natural risks, the United Nations Environment Programme estimates global adaptation spending will need to amount to \$215-387 billion annually by 2030 (United Nations Environment Programme, 2024).
+While recent efforts such as the Infrastructure Investment and Jobs Act of 2021, which appropriates tens of billions of dollars for climate adaptation investments in the United States, make progress towards funding these needs, a wide gap remains.
 As governments consider options for investing in community resiliency, the policy debate will prompt questions about the benefits and costs characterizing these alternatives: how large are the benefits and costs and who receives them?

 This paper examines the magnitude and incidence of benefits and costs of public climate adaptation investments.
 We explore how public investment in adaptation is capitalized in home prices through local property markets.
-We focus on flood control levee projects, which historically represent one of the largest categories of investment in flood risk reduction in the US.
-These are public infrastructure projects that deliver geographically specific benefits to nearby properties in the form of reduced risks of flooding.
+We focus on flood control levee projects, which historically represent one of the largest categories of investment in flood risk reduction in the United States.
+These public infrastructure projects deliver geographically-specific benefits to nearby properties in the form of reduced risks of flooding.
 In addition to these flood protection benefits, levee construction results in potential flood risk spillovers to surrounding, unprotected areas.
-We provide empirical estimates of the magnitude of these housing market effects for a particularly salient subset of US levee projects, namely those constructed by the US Army Corps of Engineers (USACE), and leverage these estimates to better understand the distributional and welfare impacts of flood adaptation investments.
+We provide empirical estimates of the magnitude of these housing market effects for a particularly salient subset of US levee projects-those constructed by the US Army Corps of Engineers (USACE)-and leverage these estimates to better understand the distributional, welfare, and political economy impacts of flood adaptation investments.

-We combine hydrologically-precise information on the spatial extent of areas protected by USACE levees with transaction and assessor data from the near universe of residential properties in the continental US in order to estimate the geographically-differentiated impacts of levee construction.
+We analyze the impact of USACE levee construction on residential property values across the continental US by integrating detailed hydrological data on levee-protected areas with comprehensive real estate transaction and assessment records.
 Our empirical design exploits information on the timing of USACE levee construction and rich geographic data on the proximity of residential transactions to levee protected areas and nearby waterways to estimate a broad set of plausible housing market effects of levee construction.
-Given that the housing transaction data that we use in our analysis only goes back as far as 1990, we restrict our analysis to levees constructed by the USACE after 1990 to ensure that we are able to compare transactions of residential properties before and after levee construction.
-Our focus on USACE levees is primarily motivated by our empirical design-we are able to collect information on the date of construction for these projects-however, the scale of these projects make them useful case studies for future investments in climate adaptation: since 1990, the federal government invested over \$3 billion (2019 USD) in USACE-constructed levees, with an additional \$1.7 billion
+We only have access to housing transaction data since 1990, so we restrict our analysis to levees constructed by the USACE after 1990.
+Our focus on USACE levees is primarily motivated by our empirical design-we are able to collect information on the date of construction for these projects-however, the scale of this category of public infrastructure projects makes it a useful case study for future investments in climate adaptation: since 1992, the USACE construction account, which includes levees and other flood control projects, has received average annual appropriations of \$2.2 billion (nominal dollars; Congressional Budget Office (2022)).